-I still find it impossible to conduct a full patrol of the Division with only two patrol officers at my disposal, pressing C.R.A. problems and no typist, and the new clark still feeling his way.
+I still find it impossible to conduct a full patrol of the Division with only two patrol officers at my disposal, pressing C.R.A. problems with no typist, and the new clerk still feeling his way.
 Perhaps, with the arrival of the new Assistant District Commissioner next week it may be possible to mount a patrol to the area next month.

-a/Assistant District Commissioner.

-att.

-Patrol Post,
+(C. WARRILLOW).

+a/ Assistant District Commissioner.att.c.c.
+Mr. T. M. Kelliher,Patrol Post,BOKU.